siascone/ch-prepwork-git-reading/README.md

 To add a collaborator to a GitHub repo:

-1. Navigate to the `settings` tab of the repo's dashboard and select `Collaborators` from the lefthand menu.
+1. Navigate to the `settings` tab of the repo's dashboard and select `Collaborators` from the left hand menu.

 2. Click the green `Add people` button